Pumpkin Smoothie

 I know what your thinking … another pumpkin recipe?
 Really, Kelley?
 It’s not even fall yet!
 I know, I know … But I love all the flavors fall has to offer, including pumpkin.

 I have been drinking a smoothie at least once a day, and I wanted to change things up from my standard Strawberry Banana Smoothie.
 With all of the canned pumpkin I have at home, I decided to make a smoothie with this vitamin-packed produce.
-Pumpkin has tons of fiber and protein, which makes this a healthy power smoothie that’s loaded with enough nutrients to fuel your day and keep you full.
+Pumpkin has tons of fiber and protein, which makes this a healthy power smoothie that’s loaded with enough nutrients to fuel your day and keep you full!
+It doesn’t hurt that this seriously tastes like pumpkin pie in a cup!
+You would never know this pumpkin spice smoothie is healthy!!

-Made in under 5 minutes from start to finish, this Peanut Butter Banana Smoothie is perfect for breakfast, a light lunch, or a midday snack!
+Plus it’s ready in under 5 minutes from start to finish, making it the perfect breakfast, a light lunch, or a midday snack!

 Why You Should Use Frozen Bananas in Your Smoothies